openafs-contrib/openafs-robotest/docs/source/guide.rst

 Molecule Driver Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Local settings for the Molecule driver are specified in a Molecule base
-configuration file, located in ``.config/molecule/config.yml``.
+Molecule driver settings are specified in a base configuration file located in

-Edit the base configuration file to set the name Vagrant provider name for your
-system, or to specify a different driver name if you are not using Vagrant.
+``<scenario-name>/.config/molecule/config.yml``.

-See the Molecule driver configuration documentation for more information about
-drivers and driver options.
+See the Molecule_ documentation for more information about drivers and driver
+options.
+See the prepare playbook under ``<scenario-name>/molecule/playbooks``
+for information about the ``prepare`` options.

 .. code-block:: console

-    $ cat ~/.config/molecule/config.yml
+    $ cat my-first-scenario/.config/molecule/config.yml
     ---
     driver:
       name: vagrant